ICHEC-learn/intro-to-hpc/_episodes/03-moving-and-editing.md

 This places the file into your current directory, and can be a handy way to make the command less complicated for starters!

-Often, we don't jsut transfer one file at a time, we may want to transfer entire directories, which we do by using the recursive flag (`-r`) as shown below.
+Often, we don't just transfer one file at a time, we may want to transfer entire directories, which we do by using the recursive flag (`-r`) as shown below.

 ~~~